KohaAloha/koha-testing-docker/README.md

 - Docker
 - Docker Compose
 - If Docker is installed as root, you need to add your user to the docker group.
+- At least 2.6 GiB of free RAM (not counting web browser)

 ```
   $ sudo usermod -aG docker ${USER}